flowen/flowen/README.md

-### Hi there 👋
+### the web is boring af, lets 🌶️ it up

-UI & fun engineer  - "the web is boring af, lets 🌶️ it up".
+UI & fun engineer.
 I enjoy building fast and performant apps.
 UI, UX, and animation are the topics I focus on and love to tinker with.
 I'm great with communication and have always been praised for my creativity and pro-activity.
-Love working together with great teammates and can work great independently as well.
+Love working together with great teammates, remote and/or work independently.

 /NOW
 ✨ Coding part-time for multiple clients